 Install a Group with Default Packages

-Replace <group-name> with the group you want to install.
-For example, the Development Tools group installs Git, patch utilities, and version control tools:
+The Development Tools group ID is development-tools.
+It installs Git, patch utilities, and version control tools:

 Include Optional Packages

-To install all packages in a group, including optional ones, add the --with-optional flag:
+To include optional packages from a group, add the --with-optional flag:

 For the Development Tools group, this adds specialized tools like buildbot, darcs, and the git-annex extension: